Macular holes affect up to 4 in 1,000 people above the age of 55.

 Your eye doctor can recommend specialized equipment to facilitate face-down positioning to make your recovery period more comfortable.

-If you are experiencing any changes to your vision, schedule an appointment with your eye doctor for a comprehensive exam of your eye health and vision.
+If you are experiencing any changes to your vision, schedule an appointment with an eye doctor near you for a comprehensive exam of your eye health and vision.

 What Is a Macular Hole? »